-Over the past few years, horror fans have been spoiled by a steady parade of outstanding studio films (Get Out, Annihilation, and A Quiet Place).
+Over the past few years, horror fans have been spoiled by a steady parade of outstanding studio films (Get Out, Annihilation, A Quiet Place).
 We’re in the boom times!
-So far in 2019, however, the major-market releases haven’t been as fulfilling, save for Jordan Peele’s mega-successful Us and the wild hurricane ride that is Crawl.
-Instead, there have been a lot of smaller, more adventurous releases pushing the form in exciting directions: dance parties in Hell, really disturbing drug trips, meditations on trauma, murderous works of art, alpine witches, and more.
-Here are Vulture’s picks for the top horror films of the year so far.
+Sort of.
+The major market offerings of 2019 haven’t quite lit both our hearts and the box office ablaze, save for Jordan Peele’s megasuccessful Us.
+But ahead of the official horror season (fall, of course), the spring and summer months did manage to deliver some lovably mad thrill rides like Crawl and Ready or Not and a slew of smaller, more adventurous releases pushing the form in exciting directions: There were dance parties in hell, really disturbing drug trips, meditations on trauma, murderous works of art, alpine witches, and more.
+Here are Vulture’s picks for the top horror films of 2019 so far.

 Annabelle Comes Home

 The motto for the Conjuring’s expanded-universe movies has generally been “Good enough!”
 While there are some jump scares to be had among the franchise, outside the core components of Ed and Lorraine Warren, most entries feel like they’re on cruise control to keep this big machine rolling for New Line.
 And listen, the third Annabelle movie doesn’t break any new ground, but it is a damn fine time at the movie theater.
 Having the Warrens anchor the whole affair brings that warmth and familiarity that Vera Farmiga and Patrick Wilson have mastered as paranormal-investigator lovebirds, and building the action around a night with the babysitter gone wrong makes this quaint haunted-house outing feel like just the right kind of teen scream for a summer horror movie.
 Annabelle, we’re happy you came home.